seanbrindley17/milestone-project-2/README.md

 ![background image](/assets/images/background-images/pexels-pixelcop-2680270.jpg)

-My text was mainly dark blue, with some flavour text being in black.
+My text was mainly `dark-blue`, with some flavour text being in the default black.
 This was to stick to the simple blue theme.
-Additionally I used an aquamarine border around my heading, numbers and pop up boxes, I thought this looked nice.
+Additionally I used an `aquamarine` border around my heading, numbers and pop up boxes, I thought this looked nice.

 The pop up boxes were an opaque background, this meant that the blue still dominated yet the text inside was legible.